kuzzleio/kourou/README.md

 DESCRIPTION
   Adds an encrypted key to an encrypted secrets file.

-  If the secrets file does not exists, it will be created.
+  A new secrets file is created if it does not yet exist.

   Encrypted secrets are meant to be loaded inside an application with Kuzzle Vault.

-  See https://github.com/kuzzleio/kuzzle-vault/ for more informations.
+  See https://github.com/kuzzleio/kuzzle-vault/ for more information.

 EXAMPLE
   kourou vault:add config/secrets.enc.json aws.s3.keyId b61e267676660c314b006b06 --vault-key <vault-key>